 The planning objectives within the Foundation Stage are from the Development Matters Statements from the Early Years Foundation Stage document.
 Planning is based upon themes with discrete teaching of phonics, maths and reading.
 The themes we have chosen are identified as vehicle of interest to enable children to apply their skills and knowledge.
-We have ensured that there is clear progression in knowledge, vocabulary and skills firstly moving from nursery to reception and then from reception to year 1.
+The Early Years curriculum has been carefully planned by early years staff alongside subject leads to ensure that there is clear progression from nursery to year 6 whilst taking account of the EYFS curriculum.
+Children's learning is recorded in floor books, on Seesaw and on displays in the learning environment.

-Autumn 1 theme Autumn 2 theme Spring 1 theme Spring 2 theme Summer 1 theme Summer 2 theme Nursery Myself Colour and Light Winter Space Growth and lifecycles Animals Reception Where do I live?
-Celebrations Weather People who help us Journeys The Seaside
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 theme theme theme theme theme theme Nursery Myself Colour and Winter Space Growth and Animals Light lifecycles Reception Where do I Celebrations Weather People who Journeys The Seaside live? help us